ziyasensoy/ziyasensoy/README.md

 ### What I'm doing now

 - 🔭 I’m currently contributing to open source projects and expending my portfolio by building awesome things
-- 🌱 I’m currently learning Springboot, TypeScript and Vue.js.
+- 🌱 I’m currently making a website with Vue, Typescript and Java.
 - 💬 Ask me about responsive web design

 ### Skills